Niv-Raj/Niv-Raj/README.md

 # Welcome to My GitHub Profile! 🚀

-I'm a data-driven professional with over 5 years of experience in Data Science, Machine Learning, and Business Intelligence.
-Skilled in developing predictive models, optimizing data pipelines, and creating insightful dashboards to drive decision-making.
+I'm a data-driven professional with over 5 years of experience designing data pipelines, optimizing architectures, and delivering actionable insights using machine learning, data modelling, and BI tools like Tableau, Power BI, and Looker.
+Proficient in Python, R, SQL, Snowflake, Azure, and AWS.
+Skilled at collaborating with cross-functional teams to transform complex datasets into data-driven solutions that support strategic decisions.

 ---